Skip to main content

 People without reliable transportation may have trouble accessing health care services.
 But missing important health visits like physicals, eye exams and dental check-ups can have long-lasting effects.

 To help bridge these care gaps, Durham Technical Community College (Durham Tech) is taking huge strides.
-In June, they launched a mobile health lab where students and supervising doctors offer visual and dental health screenings.
+They run a mobile health lab where students and supervising doctors offer visual and dental health screenings.
 The lab serves mostly elementary-aged children in undeserved local neighborhoods.

 The mobile health unit will provide services in Durham and Orange counties.
 It will reach students in communities that have over 50% of students on a free or reduced lunch plan.